 I settled in a tub filled with shampoo bubbles and closed my eyes.
 I pondered the week's events and it was only a few minutes before I heard the urgent crying.
 Really, sobbing.
-It was Amos, our youngest, and though he's three now, proper speech alludes him.
+It was Amos, our youngest, and though he's 3 now, proper speech alludes him.
 I was out and in a robe in seconds and found my husband changing his diaper on our bed as he howled.

 What in the world, I asked.
 He couldn't find you, he said.
 Of course.
 He couldn't find me and he needed me.
-For what, I didn't know, but I gathered him in my arms to rock a bit and finished putting on his pajamas and told him it was time for night night.
-It's not just having a child with special needs that changes things.
-No, it's being a mother.
+For what, I didn't know, but I gathered him in my arms to rock a bit and finished putting on his pajamas and told him it was time for night-night.

 Being a mother means you bolt from a bath to check on little people who sound truly needy.
 Being a mother means you abandon any and all plans you have when children are sick or need to go to the dentist.
 Being a mother means you are tired, you've been tired and you will be tired, as long as they need you.
 Being a mother doesn't pay too well, the hours suck and the benefits include poop and vomit on your duvet cover.